panta82/node_argument_parsers/article.md

 *Commander* has the strongest github presence out of all tested libraries.
 It's one of "the big two" (besides *yargs*).
 It's inspired by Ruby's [commander](https://github.com/commander-rb/commander) library.

 The basic interface is pretty straightforward.
 You attach global options directly to the imported module.
-Then call `.command()` for each command you want to support, and attach additional options to the returned command instance using a fluid API.
+Then call `.command()` for each command, and attach additional options to the returned command instance (it has a fluid API).

 After parsing, common options will be attached on the `program` object, while command specific switches will go to the `cmd` argument to the command function.
 This was a bit confusing at first, but I got used to it.